nickeldan/hallmonitor/README.rst

     hamoPcapDispatch(const hamoDispatcher *dispatcher, int timeout, unsigned int *count);

-This function will wait on all of its registered network devices until at least one of them has packets to capture or the timer expires (set **timeout** to -1 to wait indefinitely).
+This function will wait on all of its registered network devices until at least one of them has packets to capture or the timer (measured in seconds) expires (set **timeout** to -1 to wait indefinitely).
 You should be aware that a device may be ready for reading but have no packets which satisfy the BPF and thus none of the journalers will be called.
 This function returns **HAMO_RET_OK** if successful and an error code otherwise.

 If **count** is not **NULL**, then the referenced integer will be increased (meaning you need to initialize it yourself) by the number of packets successfully captured and parsed.